ansible-community/antsibull-nox/docs/config-file.md

 [[sessions.ee_check.execution_environments]]
 name = "minimal_ee"
 test_playbooks = ["tests/ee/all.yml"]
+base_image_name = "registry.fedoraproject.org/fedora-toolbox:latest"
 ansible_core_package = "ansible-core"
 ansible_runner_package = "ansible-runner"
 ```

+!!! note
+    While the `base_image_name` option is optional, we strongly recommend to provide it explicitly,
+    or alternatively provide the appropriate base image in `config`.

 !!! note
     The `ansible_core_package` and `ansible_runner_package` options are necessary as the default base image `registry.fedoraproject.org/fedora-toolbox:latest` of antsibull-nox does not contain ansible-core and ansible-runner.